 The housing land supply has consistently decreased against the residual method since adoption of the LDP in 2011, and this is regarded as a key indicator in the performance of a Local Development Plan.
-Since publication of the LDP Review Report, work has been undertaken on the preparation of a replacement LDP, with a new Preferred Strategy published for consultation in July 2017.
+Since publication of the LDP Review Report, work has been undertaken on the preparation of a replacement LDP, with a Deposit LDP published for public consultation in July 2018.